Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 3. Malicious attacks (high): For prisons, the consequences of misidentifying a person and granting access to an authorised user are always assumed to be lethal.
-Every authentication request is assumed to be potentially malicious (e.g. A prisoner holding up a photo of a guard in front of the 'Identity' station's camera), requiring a higher (confidence value) burden of proof to confirm user access.
+Every authentication request is assumed to be potentially malicious (e.g., A prisoner holding up a photo of a guard in front of the 'Identity' station's camera), requiring a higher (confidence value) burden of proof to confirm user access.
 A prisoner cannot be permitted by 'Identity' entry or unlogged access to any location in prison.

-Resources and time will be required for Big data Analysis and confidence testing to determine the optimal confidence value to use 'Identity' for high-security tier environments (Hospitals, Prisons).
+Resources and time will be required for big data analysis and confidence testing to determine the optimal confidence value to use 'Identity' for high-security tier environments (Hospitals, Prisons).